• Home

 The motorcycles here are the latest versions of a given model available in the US at the time of publication.
 In some cases, earlier models may be available at a lower price.

-Our eight affordable adventure machines are:
+Our ten affordable adventure machines are:

-In some ways, this review pits old vs. new.
-The Kawasaki KLR650, Suzuki’s DR650, and the ‘Honda XR650L are all over 30 years old, while the CSC 450 was brand new in 2023.
-The Himalayan is relatively new, as are the KTM 390 Adventure SW and CBX500, but Suzuki’s DR-Z 400S is in its 24th year.
-For the bargain hunter, the advantage of a long product run is a higher quantity of suitable used vehicles.
-Full disclosure: I’ve owned an ’87 and a ’97 KLR 650, still have the ’03 DR-Z, and have had several Honda dual-sports, but not the XR650L.
+In many ways, this review pits old versus new.
+The Kawasaki KLR650, Suzuki’s DR650, and the Honda XR650L are all over 30 years old, while the Triumph Scrambler XC and Kawasaki KLE500 ABS are brand new for 2026.
+The Himalayan is a total makeover of the previous model, as is the KTM 390 Adventure R. For the bargain hunter, the advantage of a longer product run is a higher quantity of suitable used vehicles.
+Full disclosure: I’ve owned an ’87 and a ’97 KLR 650 and recently sold my ’03 DR-Z.

 Specifications